 A quick and easy solution for a house in probate is to simply sell it.
 If the estate is intestate, meaning no will is present, the house will need to be sold through the probate courts, which is a highly regulated process.
 There are court fees and specific processes that must be followed.
 These processes vary from state to state.

-Before you think about selling your inherited property in San Diego, make sure you have the authority to do so.
+Before you think about selling your inherited property in San Diego County, make sure you have the authority to do so.